Chenopodium or Bathua- The Cheapest Nutritious Food

 The spread of Bathua from the old to the new world between different continents is mot known.

 4. The Plant

 The plant found in nitrogen-rich wastelands is similar to beetroot, spinach, and quinoa.

 Its height generally reaches upright up to 10 to 150 cm and rarely up to 3 meters.
 Thereafter it needs support as it bends due to its own weight.

 The dark green broad toothed and alternate leaves near the base are 3 to 7 cm long and 3 to 6 cm broad, while those on the upper part are 1 to 5 cm long and 0.5 to 2 cm broad.
-These unwettable leaves of diamond shape and mealy appearance have a white wax like coating on underside.
+These unwettable leaves of diamond shape and mealy appearance have a white wax-like coating on the underside.